Major festivals in Japan

 The lights inside the lantern create a fantasic sight.

-Aomori city Hirosaki city
+Guide to Aomori city Guide to Hirosaki city

 Morioka Sansa Dance Festival